UWPCE-PythonCert/PythonCertDevel/source/exercises/mailroom-part1.rst

 Mailroom Part 1
 ================

-**Using Python's basic data types and logic for a full program**
+**Use Python's basic data types and logic for a full program**

 ..
 This needs some updating now that we've broken it out into multiple files

 **Assignment Structure:**

-This assignment is designed in three parts that will make use of your skills as you develop them during this course.
+This assignment is designed in four parts that will make use of your skills as you develop them during this course.
 You will complete and submit Part 1 for your homework in Lesson 3.
 You will continue to add functionality to your program in the following weeks, tackling and submitting Part 2 for Lesson 4,  Part 3 for Lesson 5, and Part 4 for Lesson 6.
-This progressive work will give you a strong foundation for success in the final projects, a Mailroom program using object-oriented programming in lesson 9.
+This progressive work will give you a strong foundation for success in the final project, a Mailroom program using object-oriented programming in lesson 9.

 Program Goal: